Lazershrimp/Seeed-E1003-HA-Solar-Dashboard/README.md

 ### Home Assistant sensors

 The following sensors must exist in your Home Assistant instance.
-These are typically provided by your inverter integration (e.g. Solis, SolarEdge, Huawei):
+These are typically provided by your inverter integration (e.g. Solis, SolarEdge, Huawei - I am using Sungrow, fetching data through modbus):

 | Sensor | Description |
 |---|---|